 As far as we can determine, no systematic or large-scale plant management activity has ever taken place in Rice Creek.
 Over the years, no particular nuisance issues have demanded control action.
-It is our understanding that the plant survey conducted as part of the 2010/2011 Wilderness Water Program was the first effort of its kind on this water body.
+In 2010 an aquatic plant survey was conducted on Rice Creek, and again in the summer of 2016.
+Findings from the 2010 and 2016 surveys are discussed in the next section (Part 3).